farlee2121/MarkNotes/duck/2021-11-07 Initial exploration.md

 ## Next Steps
-- [ ] Finish transition to project format from csx
+- [x] Finish transition to project format from csx
 - [ ] Create test cases for my expected tag scenarios
+  - [ ] still need list scenarios
 - [ ] Run actual extraction to get my book meta notes
 - [ ] Package Expecto.TestApi so I can use it as a nuget package (Maybe call it Expecto.TestEnvironment)
 - [ ] Add console interface